 The boss’s hand is so tight around his mobile that his knuckles have gone white, but at least he’s come to a stop.
 He’s inspecting my shoes with his eyes.
 “Get a hold of yourself, Moran.
 Grieving isn’t going to make you anything, other than a less impressive male specimen.”

 His voice is sharp.
 The flamboyant trill has left him, like it’s been sucked out of his vocal cords into a cancerous vacuum.
 I haven’t heard him like this before.
-Is this what it sounds like when James Moriarty is worried?
+Is this what it sounds like when Boss is worried?
 I’d die happy not knowing.

 “I’m not grieving.
 You’re still alive.”